 And with the Ciao Gusto shop at Ocado offering brands such as Rio Mare and Ponti, it’s so easy to get organised and rustle up an Italian inspired easy midweek meal.
 Ciao Gusto offers a huge range with a great selection of tasty Italian inspired ingredients under one tab so it’s so easy to rustle up a fresh healthy meal.

 I used Rio Mare who have a range of tuna products on offer.
 I have to say the tuna was delicious and not sloppy at all like sometimes I find with tinned tuna.
 The ingredients felt authentic, a great base to cook from.

 Keeping this resolution during the week is hard to maintain.
 But with a little preparation and planning it is achievable.
 I have been happily preparing cornflake chicken as a great takeaway alternative and tasty home made pizzas.

-Today I want to share a quick and easy midweek meal, something you can just throw in the oven that tastes great.
+Today I want to share a quick and easy midweek family meal, something you can just throw in the oven that tastes great.
 It is also an easy meal for one, perfect for if hubby is working away and the kids are busy.